 Luang Prabang is renowned for it's beautiful Wats and we are lucky enough to have the famous Wat Xieng Thong as our neighbour, merely a few minutes walk from the hotel.
 Please dress appropriately.

 The famous Night Market of Luang Prabang showcases beautiful products of Laos ethnic groups.
 From lampshades made out of the Saa-paper, to silk scarves or wooden bowls you'll find souvenirs in good quality.
+For the best products, look out for the "Handmade in Luang Prabang" signs!
 The Night market is open daily from around 6 PM to 10 PM on the main road in front of the National Museum.

 The former royal palace was built in 1904 and features mixed elements of Lao and French Architecture.
 It was built for King Sisavang Vong and his family during the French colonial era.
 Today, you can visit the main house, as well as the royal car collection and the extensive premises.
 Please dress appropriately.